Graduate Studies at the School of Dental Medicine

 In this regard, a student may be separated from the University for any one of the following reasons:

 - Failure to correct probationary status within the specified time period.

 - Failure to achieve a minimum grade point average of 2.50 or above upon completion of 12 semester hours or a grade point average of 2.75 or higher upon completion of 21 semester hours of graduate study.

 - Failure to complete all requirements for the master’s degree within five consecutive calendar years from the term of matriculation, unless granted an extension of a maximum of one year upon recommendation of the advisor and chair and approved by the associate dean for graduate studies.

-The awarding of the degree is dependent upon the satisfactory completion of all requirements, and the recommendations of department chair, Committee on Graduate Studies, and faculty of the School of Dental Medicine.
-The student must complete all requirements for both the master’s degree and certificate in order to receive either.
+The awarding of the degree is dependent upon the satisfactory completion of all requirements, and the recommendations of the department chair, Committee on Graduate Studies, and faculty of the School of Dental Medicine.
+The student must complete all requirements for both the master’s degree and certificate to receive either.

 Degrees will not be awarded to candidates with delinquent financial accounts that include, but are not limited to, tuition payments, fees, and library fines.

-A candidate who has successfully defended his or her thesis, but who fails to meet the deadline for thesis submission for graduation in one semester, will be permitted to receive his or her degree at the next scheduled graduation, without further registration or payment of tuition if the completed thesis is submitted within fourteen days of the date originally scheduled for graduation.
+A candidate who has successfully defended their thesis but who fails to meet the deadline for thesis submission for graduation in one semester will be permitted to receive their degree at the next scheduled graduation, without further registration or payment of tuition if the completed thesis is submitted within fourteen days of the date originally scheduled for graduation.
 If all requirements are not met within this grace period, the candidate must register for the subsequent semester.